codefresh-io/docs.codefresh.io/_docs/integrations/jenkins-integration.md

 {% endraw %}
 {% endhighlight %}

-In this case there is a 1-1 mapping between Jenkins stages and Codefresh steps as you can simply convert each stage into a Codefresh step using the respective Docker image.
+In this case, there is a 1-1 mapping between Jenkins stages and Codefresh steps as you can simply convert each stage into a Codefresh step using the respective Docker image.
 The Jenkins pipeline above can be converted to a Codefresh pipeline with a series of freestyle steps:

 `codefresh.yml`
 {% highlight yaml %}